 Omega-3s.
 The omega-3 fatty acids EPA and DHA are found in large amounts in fatty fish like salmon, halibut and sardines.
 Experts recommend consuming at least two servings of fatty fish per week for general health, which equals 200-500 mg EPA and DHA/day.
-For those with heart health concerns, experts recommend 1,000 mg EPA and DHA/day.10, 11 If you don’t regularly eat seafood, consider adding an omega-3 supplement to your daily routine.
+For those with looking to support their heart health, experts recommend 1,000 mg EPA and DHA/day.10, 11 If you don’t regularly eat seafood, consider adding an omega-3 supplement to your daily routine.

 How Can Certain Vitamins, Minerals and Other Nutrients Help Men Over 50?

 Vitamin B6 and B12.
-The B vitamins B6 and B12 are both important in converting the food you eat into cellular energy. † Vitamin B12 also helps red blood cells form properly and is required for proper nerve function. † Symptoms of vitamin B12 deficiency include tingling and numbness of the hands and feet, nerve damage, and memory loss.3 Older adults have reduced vitamin B12 absorption in the GI tract and a higher risk of B12 deficiency, therefore, adults over 50 should add a vitamin B12 supplement to their routine.
+The B vitamins B6 and B12 are both important in converting the food you eat into cellular energy.
+Vitamin B12 also helps red blood cells form properly and is required for proper nerve function.
+Symptoms of vitamin B12 deficiency include tingling and numbness of the hands and feet.3 Due to diminished stomach function and a decrease in stomach acid production, older adults have reduced vitamin B12 absorption in the GI tract and a higher risk of low B12, therefore, adults over 50 should consider adding a vitamin B12 supplement to their routine.†

 Vitamin D. Vitamin D helps build and maintain strong bones by enhancing calcium absorption, supports teeth, muscle and immune health. †